uwcartlab/webmapping/Chapter5/readme.md

 *   _**Software**_ is a set of machine-readable instructions that directs a computer's processor to perform specific operations.
 Thus, an interactive web map technically is lightweight software.

 The idea of FOSS challenges campus ideas of plagiarism.
 In the context of FOSS software, not only may you download or copy pieces of code from the Internet to use in your own programming, <ins>_you are encouraged to do so_</ins>.
-In Geography 575, we grade on originality in two ways: (a) are you considering a novel user experience, and therefore collecting your own datasets and building unique UI controls and layouts and; (b) did you give credit to the original author(s) of the code you reuse in comments at the beginning of the document.
+However, make sure to give appropriate credit to the original author(s) of the code you reuse

 ### II.
 Introduction to Leaflet